MatthewAlner/thumb-tack/README.md

 ```

 ## Example
-View the complete example in folder [docs](https://github.com/jerosoler/Thumbtack/tree/master/docs).
+View the complete example in folder [docs](https://github.com/jerosoler/Thumbtackstic/tree/master/docs).
-There is also an [example](docs/thumbtack-element.html) how to use Thumbtack in a custom element. (based on [LitElement](https://lit-element.polymer-project.org)).
+There is also an [example](docs/thumbtackstic-element.html) how to use Thumbtackstic in a custom element. (based on [LitElement](https://lit-element.polymer-project.org)).

 ## License
 MIT License